 Recent data suggest that the needed slowdown is indeed underway.
-After hitting a rapid 5/2 percent pace in the first quarter, real GDP growth slowed in the second quarter to a rate of just under 3 percent.
+After hitting a rapid 51⁄2 percent pace in the first quarter, real GDP growth slowed in the second quarter to a rate of just under 3 percent.
 In looking ahead to the rest of the year, I see factors working both to support economic activity and to restrain it somewhat.
 Taken together, these lead me to expect that we'll probably see growth that is healthy, but somewhat below the rate that is sustainable in the long run.

 The factors working to support growth include ongoing strength in business demand, fueling relatively rapid growth in spending on nonresidential structures as well as in business investment in equipment and software.
-This sector, of course, includes high-tech industries, which are important to Boise.
-To the extent that business investments in computer equipment continue to grow, this will help sustain your area's rapid economic expansion, which has been propelled in part by the success of local hightech companies in recent years.
+This sector, of course, includes high-tech industries, which are important to the Bay Area economy.
+To the extent that business investments in computer equipment continue to grow, this will help sustain the local economic expansion, which has picked up over the past few years as conditions in the high-tech sector have improved.